On semigroups and groupoids with minimal probabilistic spectrum: Weak associativity and other relaxed identities

-We will assume that $n>1$; the case when $n=1$ is trivial. \begin{enumerate}[(i)] \item Let us give a lower bound on the number of associativities.
-If $\G$ is a loop, we have a neutral element, $1$.
-Let us define three sets
+We assume that $n>1$, since the case $n=1$ is trivial.
+We give a lower bound on the number of associative triples.
+If $\G$ is a loop, there is a neutral element $1$.
+Define three sets,